loda-lang/loda-programs/programs/oeis/list1.md

 * [A132999](http://oeis.org/A132999) ([L16 program](132/A132999.asm)): Imperfect numbers: Not equal to sum of proper divisors.
 * [A133012](http://oeis.org/A133012) ([L10 program](133/A133012.asm)): Even imperfect numbers.
 * [A133016](http://oeis.org/A133016) ([L09 program](133/A133016.asm)): Even imperfect numbers, divided by 2.
-* [A133043](http://oeis.org/A133043) ([L07 program](133/A133043.asm)): Number of segments needed to draw the spiral of equilateral triangles with side lengths which follow the Padovan sequence.
 * [A133070](http://oeis.org/A133070) ([L15 program](133/A133070.asm)): a(n) = n^5 - n^3 - n^2.
 * [A133071](http://oeis.org/A133071) ([L13 program](133/A133071.asm)): a(n) = n^5 - n^3 + n^2.
 * [A133072](http://oeis.org/A133072) ([L46 program](133/A133072.asm)): a(n) = n^5 + n^3 - n^2.